nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 ---

 {{< notice note >}}
 This tutorial is for someone that would like their transactions to be signed from multiple devices.
-In this workflow, we will be using a desktop, laptop, and a mobile phone to create a 2-of-3 multisig wallet.
+In this workflow, we will be using a desktop, a laptop, and a mobile phone to create a 2-of-3 multisig wallet.
 You can also use this workflow as a template to create more complex multisig wallets.
 {{< /notice >}}

 {{< notice info >}}